 Enjoy a video of the Everest Trek as well to get a visual presentation of the journey.
-Alternatively, you can also check out our other Everest packages to enjoy, like our 14-days Everest Base Camp Short Trek.
+Alternatively, you can also check out our other Everest packages to enjoy, like our 14-day Everest Base Camp Short Trek.

-Everest base camp trek length:
+Everest base camp trek length

-The Everest base camp trek basically is of 12 days if you are trekking from Kathmandu and the total distance for you to cover 130 KM within these 12 days you need to cover the distance in order to completely finish the trek.
-Although 15km per day did not seem long, yet the steep and rocky terrain, gradual ascent and high altitude will slow you down.
+The Everest base camp trek basically is of 12 days if you are trekking from Kathmandu and the total distance for you to cover is 130 KM within these 12 days you need to cover the distance in order to completely finish the trek.
+Although 15km per day did not seem long, the steep and rocky terrain, gradual ascent, and high altitude will slow you down.
 This is more difficult in winter when the snow and ice cover the trails.

 - Day 1: Arrive in Kathmandu where you will spend the night.